neptune-ai/docs/docs/on-prem/index.rst

 .. note::

-    Remember that you can always |install neptune-client| to use the SaaS version of Neptune.
+    Remember that you can always :ref:`install neptune-client <installation-neptune-client>` to use the SaaS version of Neptune.

 **Read our on-prem deployment guide:**